shondy/HB-lightbulb/readme.md

 - JSON
 - Bootstrap
 - Python unittest module
+- Google Sign-In API

 ## <a name="features"></a>Features

 Search for ideas by name and sorting of ideas by modification date, number votes or relevance.
 User account registration not required. <br />
-Flask-msearch library - a full text search extension of Flask - was used for search.
+To search for ideas I used msearch Flask extension to implement full-text search functionality.

 ![Ideas Search-sort Logged out](/static/img/_readme-img/search-sort.gif)